 These early Rolex manual wind chronographs used a modified version of the well-respected Valjoux 72 movement.
 This was the Rolex 72B version.

 I've repaired quite a few vintage Heuer chronographs, both the automatic caliber 11 and caliber 12 versions, and the earlier manual wind chronos using the Valjoux 23 / Valjoux 72 movements.
 Here are two photos of the finished watches.
 I didn't take 'before' photos of these.

 Here are two photos showing what most people call 'bracelet stretch'.
 This is really a misnomer, as the bracelet looks like it has stretched, but it has really just worn.
 You can see from the photos that both the links, and the bars that support the links, have worn considerably.
 In order to really fix this problem, you'd essentially have to replace all of the links and all of the worn bars.
 The only thing left would be the outermost links at each side.
 There's no practical fix for this kind of wear.

 You'll see the same type of wear with most all watch bracelets, including Rolex and others.
-Gold or two-tone bracelets are even more susceptible to wear, due to the fact that gold is quite a bit softer than stainless.
+Gold or two-tone bracelets can be even more susceptible to wear, due to the fact that gold is quite a bit softer than stainless.

 'Stretch' in a Rolex Jubilee 2-tone bracelet, 18K/Stainless